Ten Step Trip Planner

 Things to Consider:

-• Limitations of the people traveling.
+- Limitations of the people traveling.
 For example, if someone has trouble walking or climbing stairs don’t stay on the 5th floor of a residence with no elevator.
 This is common in Europe and something to watch out for.

-On our recent trip to Portugal we planned to rent a car and see as much of Portugal as we could.
+On a recent trip to Portugal we planned to rent a car and see as much of Portugal as we could.
 We had read that driving in Lisbon was a bad idea so our goal was to find an accommodation with parking.
 After researching hotels in or near the city I didn’t find anything that was reasonable with a decent size parking lot.
 Beware that some places indicate they have parking but when you look at the reviews and details you’ll find that the parking is usually full or costly or not easy to find.
 We ended up finding a great apartment in Belem just outside the city of Lisbon with ample parking, two bedrooms and a full kitchen that was within walking distance of many attractions and public transportation for a fraction of the price of places in the city.
 Win!
 We loved it.
 Each day we came back to our apartment oasis after a day of touring and we were able to relax like it was home.

 7) Transportation